zdbrenda/ruby_cisco_solution/README.md

 1. I didn't test the solution against a text file which has multiple words (like this README file that you are reading).
 2. There might be some cases that I didn't cover in the main.rb for the functionality implemented, or some test cases that I ignored.
 3. The running of test.rb takes over 8 minutes (Maybe there is some way to optimize its running time that I am not aware of).
+4. I didn't include the possibility of setting the txt file in a directory other than where the main.rb file is located.